I Thought Heatmaps Were Nice to Have.They Showed Me Where I Was Wrong.

 What struck me was the gap between what I assumed and what was real.
 My call-to-action button that I thought was prominent?

-People scrolled past it.
+People scrolled right past it.
 The form field I buried at the bottom?

-It was getting more attention than the hero section. com) that raw metrics can't capture, because they answer a question analytics alone can't: why are people moving the way they are?
+It was getting more attention than the hero section.
+Heatmaps show you attention patterns that raw metrics can't capture, because they answer the question analytics alone can't: why are people moving the way they are?

-Once I saw the visual pattern of where visitors were actually engaging, I stopped guessing about my layout.
-Our web design approach now starts with understanding user behavior before we redesign anything.
+Once I saw the visual pattern of where visitors actually engaged, I stopped guessing about layout.
+Our web design work now starts with understanding user behavior before we redesign anything.

-The heatmap became the truth I could point to instead of intuition.
+The heatmap became the truth I could point to instead of intuition, and intuition about your own page is almost always wrong, because you know where everything is and your visitor doesn't.

-Worth trying: Set up a free heatmap tool like Hotjar or Microsoft Clarity on your highest-traffic page.
-Watch 20-30 sessions and note where scrolls stop and clicks cluster.
-Compare that to where you thought people should be looking.
+Set up a free heatmap tool like Hotjar or Microsoft Clarity on your highest-traffic page.
+Watch 20 to 30 sessions and note where scrolls stop and clicks cluster.
+Compare that to where you assumed people were looking.
+The gap is your redesign list.